y-zheng18/PhysAvatar/pbr/README.md

-# PhysAvatar PBR (Physically Based Rendering) Module
+# PhysAvatar PBR (Physically Based Inverse Rendering) Module

 This module contains scripts for inverse rendering and optimization of 3D human avatars using Mitsuba 3.